Here to Serve You

 He holds a Master of Nonprofit Administration from the University of Notre Dame as well as degrees in Psychology and Classics from the University of Florida.

 Duggan Cooley, CFRE

-Slavensky has been instrumental in elevating the Pinellas Community Foundation’s brand identity as part of her efforts to launch the first marketing program in the organization’s nearly 50-year history.
+Leah has been instrumental in elevating the Pinellas Community Foundation’s brand identity as part of her efforts to launch the first marketing program in the organization’s 50-year history.

-During her off hours, Slavensky is a dedicated volunteer at both Suncoast Hospice/Empath Health and the Hispanic Outreach Center.
+During her off hours, Leah is a dedicated volunteer at both Suncoast Hospice/Empath Health and the Hispanic Outreach Center.

 Leah J. Slavensky